-The NBA Logo and the History Behind the Design
+A look at the NBA Logo and the History Behind the organization.

 The NBA, the highest level of competition for United States basketball stars outside of the Olympics, joins the NFL and MLB as one of the three most influential sports organizations in the country.
 It’s an organization with a rich history that is filled with inspiring stories of success.
 Since 1969, this elite organization has been represented by the now-iconic image of a basketball player set against a red and blue background.
 To understand how this logo came to be, we’ll take a look at the history of the NBA, the origins of their logo, and the success that it has brought them.